cr-droid/Forensics-Analysis-Report/README.md

 ![Exhibit Q – zsteg_script.png](readme_images/zsteg_script.png)

 **Description:**
-This exhibit shows the hashes (MD5 and SHA1) of the raw image file (.dd) created by Exterro FTK Imager from the USB storage device.
+This exhibit shows the zSteg script used to analyze PNG files for embedded data and extract potential hidden file types.
+The accompanying results.txt files document the various embedded data formats identified within each PNG image. zSteg was utilized exclusively for PNG analysis, as the tool does not support steganographic analysis of JPEG files.

 ---